Adult Education Special Programs

 Vocational Skills Program

-This computer-based program is available to students in the GED or ESL programs.
+This computer-based program is available to students in the GED® exam preparation program or ESL.
 Free classes provide hands-on computer experience, giving students more marketable skills that can lead to greater success in the job search process.
 The only cost to the student is the purchase of the textbook.
 Available classes include: Introduction to Keyboarding, Basic Computer Literacy, Introduction to Excel and Introduction to Word Processing.

 To qualify for the program:

-- GED students must have at least a 5th grade reading level
+- Students entering the program tp prepare for passing the GED® exam must have at least a 5th grade reading level

-- ESL students must be in Level 007 class or higher
+- ESL students must be in a Level 007 class or higher

 - Students must obtain their instructor’s signature on the registration form